anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The best preparation for tomorrow is doing your best today.
+Quote: Learning without reflection is a waste, reflection without learning is dangerous.

-By: H. Jackson Brown Jr.
+By: Confucius